Free Economy Shipping Orders $50+

 CBD

 The three most common health problems we see in these otherwise extremely healthy dogs are Anxiety, Obesity, and Hip & Joint Issues.
-That why we recommend CBD oil for the lab pit mix as it can help with the issues above in extraordinary ways.
+That is why we recommend CBD oil for the Lab Pit Mix as it can help with the issues above in extraordinary ways.

-CBD turns on the protection side of the Endocannabinoids System (ECS), a system that aids in regulating cellular activity essential to us, our cats, and our dogs’ health.
-When CBD does it, it let’s the ECS focus on regulating and correcting the inner happenings of the body when it’s under stressed.
+CBD turns on the protection side of the Endocannabinoid System (ECS), a system that aids in regulating cellular activity essential to us, our cats, and our dogs’ health.
+When CBD does it, it lets the ECS focus on regulating and correcting the inner happenings of the body when it’s under stress.

-When the body, or more so the cells, are stressed they perform poorly, and depending on the source of stress we can see rampant and uncontrolled inflammation, increase hunger hormones, and hypersensitivity to anxiety.
+When the body, or more so the cells, are stressed, they perform poorly, and depending on the source of stress, we can see rampant and uncontrolled inflammation, increased hunger hormones, and hypersensitivity to anxiety.

 Both the Labrador and Pitbull are prone to anxiety, in particular, separation anxiety.
-They are intelligent, sensitive, and extremely dependent and this all comes together as a trifecta for anxiety.
+They are intelligent, sensitive, and extremely dependent, and this all comes together as a trifecta for nervousness.

 With that in place, you can start behavioral training alongside CBD for a faster and more effective treatment that can save your house from destruction.

-Above, we talked about how the Labrador’s stocky build and the Pit’s muscular detail make it tricky to tell if one’s lab/pit mix is overweight or underweight.
-In most cases, they are overweight due to the Labrador’s insatiable hunger.
+Above, we talked about how the Labrador’s stocky build and the Pit’s muscular detail make it tricky to tell if one’s Lab/Pit mix is overweight or underweight.
+In most cases, they are likely overweight due to the Labrador’s insatiable hunger, along with the growing obesity trends in pets.
 Sometimes you’ll hear about taking CBD to promote appetite, but that’s only when something like nausea is spoiling it.
 Instead, CBD will regulate and promote a healthy appetite.

-Hip & Joint and other mobility issues plagues bigger and older dogs and this includes both Labs and Pit Bulls.
+Hip & Joint and other mobility issues plague bigger and older dogs and this includes both Labs and Pit Bulls.
 CBD targets several locations in the body, but no more than the immune system where it reigns in inflammation.
-This makes CBD beneficial to use for mobility issues on its own, but now you can find CBD together with other all-natural mobility supporting ingredients to help with hip & joint function, pain, and mobility.
+This makes CBD beneficial to use for mobility issues on its own, but now you can find CBD together with other all-natural mobility-supporting ingredients to help with hip & joint function, pain, and mobility.

 Finding CBD

-Above is just a few reasons more and more pet owners are giving their pets CBD.
-At Innovet Pet, we offer CBD in products and formula designed to help your pet with their specific needs.
-We have treats for picking eaters, topicals for deep tissue repair, and more. .
+Above are just a few reasons why more and more pet owners are giving their pets CBD.
+At Innovet Pet, we offer CBD in various products and formulas designed to help your pet with their specific needs.
+We have CBD treats for picking eaters, CBD topicals for deep tissue repair, and more.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet